Optimal Stopping for Sequential Bayesian Experimental Design: Problem Formulation

-\textbf{Rewards.} The reward encodes information gain and experimental cost.
-Let $r_k(s_k,\xi_k,y_k)$ denote the immediate reward at stage $k$, and $r_T(s_k)$ the terminal reward collected when the experimental sequence ends.
-Experiment $k$ incurs cost $c_k(\xi_k)$.
-Information gain is measured using the Kullback--Leibler (KL) divergence between distributions.
-We consider two equivalent reward formulations: \begin{itemize}[leftmargin=*] \itemsep{0em} \item \emph{Terminal formulation} (all rewards are accumulated at termination):
+The reward balances information gain against experimental cost.
+We distinguish between a stage reward $r_k(s_k,\design_k,y_k)$, collected when experiment $k$ is performed, and a terminal reward $r_T(s_k)$, collected when experimentation stops.
+Let $c_k(\design_k) \leq 0$ denote the cost of experiment $k$.
+Information gain is measured by Kullback--Leibler (KL) divergence.
+We consider two reward formulations.